gavinlyonsrepo/LED_Segment_Display_Simulator/README.md

 -----------------------------------------------

-Download the folder, It a JavaScript program its runs in a browser. tested on Linux, Brave browser.
-Version 1.2.42 Chromium: (64-bit).
+Download the folder, It a JavaScript program its runs in a browser. tested on Linux, Firefox.

 Usage
 -------------------------------------------

 1. Open the "src" folder and run by clicking the "Index.HTML" file to run in a browser.
-2. You will prompting for which segment display you want to use: 7, 9, 14 or 16. default is seven.
-3. Next you will prompted which ASCII character you want to view, enter a ASCII character or simply press enter to start at start of ASCII table
+2. Next you will prompted which ASCII character you want to view, enter a ASCII character or simply press enter to start at start of ASCII table
-4. The chosen segment will now be displayed step thru it by press a key one by one or Run thru the entire font automatically by clicking enable Auto check button.
+3. The chosen segment will now be displayed step thru it by press a key one by one or Run thru the entire font automatically by clicking enable Auto check button.
-5. ASCII fonts are included in "Font" folder.
+4. ASCII fonts are included in "Font" folder.
-6. If you wish to change character or font displayed, replace the data held in the relevant array held in the SegmentDisplay.js file in the section marked "ASCII CODE SECTION".
+5. If you wish to change character or font displayed, replace the data held in the relevant array held in the SegmentDisplay.js file in the section marked "ASCII CODE SECTION".

 Screenshots